-The campaign underscores Piramal Finance's commitment to customer-centricity and aims to reach out to offerings in the form of Home Loans, Business Loans and Personal Loans and Used Car Loans, Piramal Finance provides loans to customers by not only validating the formal credit history and papers/documents, but also evaluating customers on the basis of their intent and integrity - thereby highlighting the differentiated lending experience.
+The films captures the lives of 2 families which face real-life roadblocks while trying to avail loans and how Piramal Finance is committed to stand by such individuals as well as their families in their pursuit of happiness.
+With their tailor made product offerings in the form of Home Loans, Business Loans and Personal Loans and Used Car Loans, Piramal Finance provides loans to customers by not only validating the formal credit history and papers/documents, but also evaluating customers on the basis of their intent and integrity - thereby highlighting the differentiated lending experience.
 Further, the company also unveiled the new logo for the customer facing brand 'Piramal Finance' for the lending business and all branches across India will be branded with the new logo.